symbol/symbol-docs/README.md

 ## Getting Started

 To start developing on Catapult, we recommend you to [setup your workstation](https://nemtech.github.io/getting-started/setup-workstation.html).
-Then, review the following documents to know more about Catapult:
+To know more about Catapult, continue reading the following documents:

 * [Built-in features](https://nemtech.github.io/concepts/account.html)
 * [Protocol](https://nemtech.github.io/concepts/cryptography.html)